ediarum/ediarum.WEBDAV/README.md

 ### Pushing to Gitlab

 If one sets up a project with Gitlab remote url, Gitlab username, and Gitlab Personal Access Token (PAT), then all new commits are automatically pushed to gitlab.

+## License

+ediarum.WEBDAV is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ediarum.WEBDAV is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+A copy of the GNU General Public License as found on http://www.gnu.org/licenses/ is included in this repository.